-In this blog, we’ll take a look at some of the best font pairings that work together to create a great design for your website, social media graphics, presentations, and more.
+In this blog, we’ll take a look at some of the best font compliments that work together to create a great design for your website, social media graphics, presentations, and more.
 And don’t forget, if you’re looking for a web designer to help you find the right font pairings for your website, WebFX is here to help.
 We offer web design services in Pittsburgh, web design help for clients in Minneapolis, and everywhere in between.

 The importance of great font pairings